All Resources

 Pre-pandemic, it seems like many advertisers just went through the motions of their role.
 Post-pandemic, these same advertisers are looking for more fulfilling aspects of their career.
 As such, overall employee sentiment is more critical than ever for two reasons: one, you want to keep your highly valued employees, your employees.
 Second, it costs your company each time an employee churns.
 Automation is looked at for efficiency purposes but it also serves as an opportunity to create a more satisfying experience for your employees.

-Look at an organization that is using automation—this company is able to automate taskwork and prioritize the strategic work that keeps your employees happy and thriving.
-On the not so obvious side—yet critically important—it also allows your company to move at the demands of your customers.
-When your employees managing client relationships and sentiment can quickly make changes to thousands of client accounts in minutes—instead of hours or days—your customers are going to be happier, and the ones managing those accounts will be too.
+Look at an organization using automation.
+The company is able to automate task work and prioritize the strategic work that keeps employees happy and thriving.
+On the not so obvious—yet critically important—side, automation also allows the company to move at the demands of customers.
+When the employees who manage client relationships and sentiment can quickly make changes to thousands of client accounts in minutes— (nstead of hours or days), clients are happier.
+Plus, the the employees managing those accounts will be, too., since it's a lot less work for them.

 As you can see, manual tasks are time-consuming and they’re also costly.
 When you choose automation, you’re also choosing a better quality of life for your existing staff and positioning your organization for success.
 The examples we highlighted above are just the beginning—there’s a number of ways not automating may be costing you.